 2004: Computers for Rural People set up to provide rural communities, individuals and groups with high quality, fully-refurbished second hand computer equipment at very competitive prices.

-2005: The National Care Farming Initiative (now Care Farming UK, an independent charity) was set up in partnership with Harper Adams University College, University of Essex and the Federation of City Farms and Community Gardens to promote the therapeutic use of farming practices.
+2005: The National Care Farming Initiative (which then became Care Farming UK, and now Social Farms and Gardens an independent charity) was set up in partnership with Harper Adams University College, University of Essex and the Federation of City Farms and Community Gardens to promote the therapeutic use of farming practices.

 2008: Rural Life and Faith set up to identify and fill gaps in national training provision for rural mission and ministry.